-In another connection, as a joint research effort with E. A. Lima and B. P. Weiss (EAPS dept. MIT, USA), C. S. Borlina (EAPS dept. Johns Hopkins Univ.
-USA) and D. Hardin (Vandebilt Univ.
-USA), the following question was investigated: is it possible to estimate the moment of an unknown magnetization by the one of a magnetization producing a field close enough to the observations?
+Besides, we pursued a joint research effort with E. A. Lima and B. P. Weiss (EAPS dept. MIT, USA), C. S. Borlina (EAPS dept. Johns Hopkins Univ.
+USA) and D. Hardin (Vanderbilt Univ.
+USA), investigating the question whether is it possible to estimate the moment of an unknown magnetization by the one of a magnetization producing a field close enough to the observations?
 In other words, is full-inversion a demonstrably good (though admittedly costly) method to estimate the moment?
-We were able this year to show that the answer is essentially no. More precisely, the field-to-moment map (that exists because silent magnetizations have zero moment) is discontinuous, even when magnetizations are endowed with fairly weak topology (for instance the weak-star topology for distributions of fixed order and given support) and even if magnetization models are restricted to a very small class (for example multipoles).
-In fact, the quality of approximation of the observed field by the field of a magnetization of the selected model class does compete with the norm of the operator mapping the moment to the field for that model class in order to determine if full inversion is efficient or not to estimate the moment in the case at hand.
-This opens up new and interesting ground for investigation, still in progress.
-An article reporting our findings so far is under writing.
+We showed in 2022 that the answer is essentially no. More precisely, the field-to-moment map (that exists because silent magnetizations have zero moment) is discontinuous, even when magnetizations are endowed with a rather weak topology (like the weak-star topology on distributions of fixed order and given support), even if models for the magnetization are restricted to a very small class.
+In 2023, we started studying the speed of approximation of a given field by the field of a multipole when the degree of the latter goes large.
+This speed must be compared with the norm of the operator mapping the field (or the observed portion thereof) to the moment within the model class of multipoles, in order to decide if full inversion allows one to efficiently estimate the moment this way.
+This line of investigation is still in progress, and an article has been published that describes the method [15].